MammothGrowth/mg_gtm_guide/README.md

     var useCapture = true;
     el.addEventListener(eventName, {{MG - Form Submits}}, useCapture);
 ```

+1. MG - Form Submits is that block of code which we've stored as a Variable
 2. Navigate to Variables >> 'MG - Identify Calls'
 * Similarly to before with the track calls, we're going to compare the form submission that triggers our event listener against a list of forms that we want to track.
 * Forms typically have an ID which makes looking for them easier than working with classes as we did before.
 If you're unable to find a form id, you can still use classes and attributes to check which if block should fire.